 Criteria for the NCWorks Career Center system and all centers comprising this system must address effectiveness, including customer satisfaction, physical and programmatic accessibility, and continuous improvement.
-Per WIOA, evaluations of NCWorks Career Centers focus on how effective centers operate in the areas indicated below (see WIOA Final Rule 20 CFR 678.800).
+Career Center certification is guided by WIOA law (Final Rule 20 CFR 678.800 and TEGL 16-16 One-Stop Operations Guidance for the American Job Center Network).
+Based on this guidance, the NCWorks Career Center System will be evaluated on the following criteria: